Malaysia Economy

 Bond Market

-The government securities issued in the country are Malaysian Government Securities (MGS), Malaysian Government Investment Issues (MGII), Malaysian Treasury Bills (MTB), and Malaysian Islamic Treasury Bills (MITB).
+The government issues various securities, including Malaysian Government Securities (MGS), Malaysian Government Investment Issues (MGII), Malaysian Treasury Bills (MTB), and Malaysian Islamic Treasury Bills (MITB).
+Local companies also utilize the bond market for financing by issuing bonds, medium-term notes, and commercial papers.

 Real Estate Market

-According to Mordor Intelligence, Malaysia’s real estate market is valued at $36.76 bn in 2024 and is expected to register a CAGR of 6.64% from 2024 to 2029.
+According to Mordor Intelligence, Malaysia’s real estate market is valued at $36.76 bn in 2024 and is expected to register a CAGR of 6.64% to reach to reach $50.69 bn by 2029.

 Malaysia